Your search for ''nvOpzp; AND 1=1 OR (<'">iKO)),' returned 5276 results.

 Annual report 2014-2015

-environment resulting from the exercise of the air discharge consents.
-The ambient air quality monitoring at the Kapuni Production Station showed that levels of carbon monoxide, combustible gases, PM10 particulates and nitrogen oxides were all below levels of concern at the time of sampling.
-No offensive or objectionable odours were detected beyond the boundaries during inspections and there were no complaints in relation to air emissions from the sites.
-During the period under review, STOS
+effects found in the receiving waters of the Piakau Stream.
+There were no adverse effects on the environment resulting from the exercise of the air discharge consent.
+The ambient air quality monitoring at the site showed that levels of carbon monoxide, combustible gases, PM10 particulates and nitrogen oxides were all below levels of concern at the time of sampling.
+No offensive or objectionable odours were detected beyond the boundary during inspections and there were no complaints in relation

 Annual report 2016-2017